archive for March, 2008

 Coconut flour is my new favorite flour.
 I have been experimenting with it for a while –that would be more than 2 years.
 During this time I have come up with some delicious recipes that lend themselves perfectly to coconut flour.

 This flour is a bit lighter than almond flour, which makes it perfect for cakes, muffins and breads.
-Further, it is gluten free, high in fiber and low in carbohydrates, making it an ideal ingredient for celiacs, […]
+Further, it is gluten free, high in fiber and low in carbohydrates, making it an ideal ingredient for celiacs, diabetics and those […]

 Posted on March 3, 2008